August 25: Today in Royal History

 August 25, 2001 – Wedding of Crown Prince Haakon of Norway and Mette-Marit Tjessem Høiby at Oslo Cathedral in Oslo, Norway

 Crown Prince Haakon and Mette-Marit first met in the mid-1990s at a garden party during the Quart Festival, Norway’s largest music festival, in her hometown of Kristiansand.
 The two met at the Quart Festival again in 1999 and began a relationship.
 On December 1, 2000, the couple’s engagement was announced, but it was not without controversy.
 Mette-Marit was a commoner, had a child born out of wedlock, and was surrounded by rumors of a party-girl past and alleged drug use.
-The couple was also living together which did not sit well with the Church of Norway.
-Surveys at that time reported that most Norwegians did not mind the couple had lived together or that she was a single mother.
+The couple was living together which did not sit well with the Church of Norway.
+Surveys at that time reported that most Norwegians did not mind the couple living together or that she was a single mother.
 However, public support for the monarchy suffered as the details emerged about Mette-Marit’s drug past and there were calls for Haakon to relinquish his place in succession if he chose to marry Mette-Marit.
 The couple did, however, have the support of the King and Queen, and after a series of public interviews, they also regained the support of the Norwegian people.

 Unofficial Royalty: Wedding of Crown Prince Haakon of Norway and Mette-Marit Tjessem Høiby